Do Independent Contractors Get Paid for Training?

 What Is an Independent Contractor?

 An independent contractor is an individual who provides goods or services to a business under a contractual agreement.
-They are not company employees but a workforce hired to perform specific tasks.
-Independent contractors are often employed for a defined period.
+They’re not company employees but a workforce hired to perform specific tasks, often for a defined period.
 They pay their own business expenses, taxes, and insurance.

-People who work as a contractor usually fall under industries like IT, freelance writing, consulting, and virtual assistance.
+People who work as contractors usually work in industries like IT, freelance writing, consulting, and virtual assistance.
 They offer professional skills and expertise to fulfill the tasks given by their clients.

-Unlike in-house employees, independent contractors are not permanent members of the company they work for.
+Unlike in-house employees, independent contractors are not permanent members of their company.
 Additionally, they do not receive the same legal and financial benefits as employees.

 Learn about How the International Revenue Service Defines a Contractor.